 When is the deadline for exchanging Danish banknotes that will become worthless?

-31 May 2026 is the final day when you can exchange Danish 1000-krone and older-series banknotes at Danmarks Nationalbank's three banknote exchange points in Aarhus, Odense and Copenhagen.
-After that, the notes will be worthless.
+31 May 2026 was the final day when you could exchange Danish 1000-krone and older-series banknotes at Danmarks Nationalbank's three banknote exchange points in Aarhus, Odense and Copenhagen.
+After that, the notes became worthless.

 Can I keep some of the older banknotes if I want to?

 You are welcome to keep Danish 1000-krone banknotes banknotes and Danish banknotes from older banknote series as collector's items.
-However, you should be aware that after 31 May 2026 you will not be able to exchange the banknotes and Danmarks Nationalbank will not consider them to have any value.
+However, you should be aware that after 31 May 2026 the banknotes became worthless and can not be exchanged or deposited with Danmarks Nationalbank.

 What does it mean to keep as collection’s item?